 Regorafenib undergoes enterohepatic circulation with multiple plasma concentration peaks observed across the 24-hour dosing interval.
 Regorafenib is highly bound (99.5%) to human plasma proteins.

-Following a single 160 mg oral dose of Stivarga, the geometric mean (range) elimination half-lives for regorafenib and the M-2 metabolite in plasma are 28 hours (14 to 58 hours) and 25 hours (14 to 32 hours), respectively.
-M-5 has a longer mean (range) elimination half-life of 51 hours (32 to 70 hours).
+Following a single 160 mg oral dose of Stivarga, the geometric mean (minimum to maximum) elimination half-lives for regorafenib and the M-2 metabolite in plasma are 28 hours (14 to 58 hours) and 25 hours (14 to 32 hours), respectively.
+M-5 has a longer mean (minimum to maximum) elimination half-life of 51 hours (32 to 70 hours).

 Approximately 71% of a radiolabeled dose was excreted in feces (47% as parent compound, 24% as metabolites) and 19% of the dose was excreted in urine (17% as glucuronides) within 12 days after administration of a radiolabeled oral solution at a dose of 120 mg.

-The pharmacokinetics of regorafenib, M-2, and M-5 were evaluated in 10 patients with mild renal impairment (CLcr 6089 mL/min) and 18 patients with normal renal function following the administration of Stivarga at a dose of 160 mg daily for 21 days.
+The pharmacokinetics of regorafenib, M-2, and M-5 was evaluated in 10 patients with mild renal impairment (CLcr 60-89 mL/min) and 18 patients with normal renal function following the administration of Stivarga at a dose of 160 mg daily for 21 days.
 No differences in the mean steady-state exposure of regorafenib, M-2, or M-5 were observed in patients with mild renal impairment compared to patients with normal renal function.
-Limited pharmacokinetic data are available from patients with moderate renal impairment (CLcr 30-59 mL/min).
+Limited pharmacokinetic data were available from patients with moderate renal impairment (CLcr 30-59 mL/min).
 The pharmacokinetics of regorafenib has not been studied in patients with severe renal impairment or end-stage renal disease.

 Effect of CYP3A4 Strong Inducers on Regorafenib: Twenty-two healthy men received a single 160 mg dose of Stivarga alone and then 7 days after starting rifampin.
 Rifampin, a strong CYP3A4 inducer, was administered at a dose of 600 mg daily for 9 days.
 The mean AUC of regorafenib decreased by 50% and mean AUC of M-5 increased by 264%.
 No change in the mean AUC of M-2 was observed [see DRUG INTERACTIONS].

 Effect of CYP3A4 Strong Inhibitors on Regorafenib: Eighteen healthy men received a single 160 mg dose of Stivarga alone and then 5 days after starting ketoconazole.
 Ketoconazole, a strong CYP3A4 inhibitor, was administered at a dose of 400 mg daily for 18 days.
-The mean AUC of regorafenib increased by 33% and the mean AUC of M-2 and M-5 both decreased by 93%.
+The mean AUC of regorafenib increased by 33% and the mean AUC of M-2 and M-5 both decreased by 93% [see DRUG INTERACTIONS].

-Effect of regorafenib on a substrate of UGT1A1 substrates: Eleven patients received irinotecan-containing combination chemotherapy with Stivarga at a dose of 160 mg.
-The mean AUC of irinotecan increased 28% and the mean AUC of SN38 increased by 44% when irinotecan was administered 5 days after the last of 7 daily doses of Stivarga.
+Effect of Regorafenib on UGT1A1 Substrates: In vitro studies showed that regorafenib, M-2, and M-5 competitively inhibit UGT1A9 and UGT1A1 at therapeutically relevant concentrations.
+Eleven patients received irinotecan-containing combination chemotherapy with Stivarga at a dose of 160 mg.
+The mean AUC of irinotecan increased by 28% and the mean AUC of SN-38 increased by 44% when irinotecan was administered 5 days after the last of 7 daily doses of Stivarga.

-The clinical efficacy and safety of Stivarga were evaluated in an international, multi-center, randomized (2:1), double-blind, placebo-controlled trial (Study 1) in 760 patients with previously treated metastatic colorectal cancer.
-The major efficacy outcome measure was overall survival (OS); supportive efficacy outcome measures included progression-free survival (PFS) and objective tumor response rate.
+The clinical efficacy and safety of Stivarga were evaluated in an international, multicenter, randomized (2:1), doubleblind, placebo-controlled trial (Study 1) in 760 patients with previously-treated metastatic colorectal cancer.
+The major efficacy outcome measure was overall survival (OS); additional efficacy outcome measures included progression-free survival (PFS) and objective tumor response rate.

-In the all-randomized population, median age was 61 years, 61% were men, 78% were White, and all patients had baseline ECOG performance status of 0 or 1.
-The primary site of disease was colon (65%), rectum (29%), or both (6%).
+Baseline demographics were: median age 61 years, 61% men, 78% White, and all patients had an ECOG performance status of 0 or 1.
+The primary sites of disease were colon (65%), rectum (29%), or both (6%).
 History of KRAS evaluation was reported for 729 (96%) patients; 430 (59%) of these patients were reported to have KRAS mutation.
 The median number of prior lines of therapy for metastatic disease was 3.
 All patients received prior treatment with fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapy, and with bevacizumab.
-All but one patient with KRAS mutation-negative tumors received panitumumab or cetuximab.
+All but one patient with KRAS mutationnegative tumors received panitumumab or cetuximab.

 The addition of Stivarga to BSC resulted in a statistically significant improvement in survival compared to placebo plus BSC (see Table 5 and Figure 1).